 - Tax considerations – minimizing the tax impact of capital gains

-Investment management is provided by Fisher Investment’s Investment Policy Committee (IPC).
-The committee is comprised of five people, some of whom have worked together for more than 30 years.
-Naturally, Ken Fisher himself, is a member of the IPC.
+Investment management strategic decisions are made by Fisher Investment’s Investment Policy Committee (IPC).
+The committee is comprised of five people including Ken Fisher himself, who holds the position of Executive Chairman and Co-Chief Investment Officer.

 In addition to professional portfolio management and regular access to your personal Investment Counselor, you can expect the following when you’re a client of Fisher Investments: